MinecraftServerControl/mscs/README.md

 Ubuntu like environments by running:

         sudo make install
+Then, type
+        chmod -R u+w /opt/mscs
+        chown -R minecraft:minecraft /opt/mscs
+This will give the user you created in the config (by default, the user `minecraft`) access to write in the `/opt/mscs` folder.
+If you configured MSCS manually when you installed the script, then replace `minecraft` with the name of the user you made.

 That's it!
 If you wish to configure the script manually, please visit the [wiki page](https://github.com/Roflicide/MinecraftServerControlScript/wiki/Manual-Configuration).